FerdinandGreiss/nanokit/README.md

 Detailed descriptions of how to run and what output these scripts generate are given in the Python files.

+### Experimental raw data

+The corresponding raw data to use this code for is provided at [Zenodo](https://zenodo.org/doi/10.5281/zenodo.8359539).

+### Systems requirements

+This code for drift correction was tested on a personal Apple laptop and Windows computer.
+The data analysis was only tested on a personal Apple laptop (Mac OS 11.2.2), programmed with Visual Studio Code v1.82.2, and run with Python 3.7.3.

+The dependencies are:
+-

 ### Contributions

 If you have suggestions, questions, or any other reason to contact me, ferdinand.greiss@weizmann.ac.il